 Our media work

 The CT Insights pages on our website feature numerous blogs, newsletters and links relating to diversity, discrimination and disadvantage.
-We are keen to give a voice to organisations working in such areas, through our regular CT Brief publications and special editions, such as our Diversity edition published in September 2019, our Health, Care & Support editions, and our Charity Editions.
+We are keen to give a voice to organisations working in such areas, through our regular CT Brief publications and special editions, such as our Diversity and Inclusion edition published in June 2021, our Health, Care & Support editions, and our Charity Editions.

 Each year, our staff choose charities for CT to support throughout the year that work in homelessness, mental health, women’s right and related areas, and in international development.
 For example, we have provided financial support for Women for Women International and Cardiac Risk in the Young.
 Other examples from recent years include Shelter From The Storm, Help Refugees, Recycling Lives and Action Village India.
 We also make donations to similar charities chosen by our staff in lieu of sending Christmas cards.

 In addition, our staff are given two days a year paid time off to volunteer with charities.